DIY rebar mesh shelf for the terrace—here’s how to build all-weather-loving outdoor furniture

 - Hearing protection, safety glasses, and work gloves

-1. Cut a 5 × 13 square for the back panel and two 2 × 13 squares for the sides.
-Be sure to wear goggles and gloves when cutting the mesh.
+1. Cut a 5 × 13 section for the back panel and two 2 × 13 sections for the sides.
+Remember to wear goggles and gloves while cutting the mesh.

 2. Using a cutting disc, trim the side panels and the back panel along their sides and top edges, right next to the full squares.
 Leave the bottom edges as they are for now.

-3. On the side panels and the back panel, measure 3-centimeter sections from the bottom squares for the shelf legs.
-Cut the legs with the disc right at the mark.
+3. On both the side and back panels, measure 3-centimeter sections from the bottom squares to form the shelf legs.
+Use the cutting disc at your mark to separate them.

-4. Cut the shelf panels.
-The final shelf is 2 × 5 squares in size, with 1.5-centimeter rod segments left at each end and along one long side.
+4. Next, cut the shelf panels.
+The finished shelf measures 2 × 5 squares and keeps 1.5-centimeter rod segments at each end and along one long edge.
+If you follow this tutorial for rebar mesh shelving, you can shape multiple shelves for extra storage.

-5. Stand the sides upright, ensuring the horizontal rods face inward and the vertical rods face outward.
-The end rods will act as shelf supports.
+5. Stand the side pieces upright, confirming that horizontal rods face inward and vertical rods face outward.
+The end rods serve as shelf supports.

 Tip!